yan-ac/IOL.cn/README.md

 ## Want to Help?

 Do __NOT__ fork and pull request.
-Instead of using LaTeX, IOL 2003 - 2007 using Microsoft Word.
-We currently have no idea of how to collabrate.
+Instead, start an issue and we will see what you can help.

-Start an issue and we will see what you can help.
+IOL 2003 - 2007 uses Microsoft Word.
+We currently have no idea of how to collaborate.

 ## Structure